 In this article, we'll cover our recommended hardware components for using CellarTracker barcodes.
 We strongly recommend the use of DYMO LabelWriter printers, as they offer the most automated and integrated solution.
 We've partnered with Barcodes, Inc. to provide a one-stop shopping portal for all of our recommended hardware at competitive prices.

 A Windows or Mac computer is required.
 DYMO printers do not support printing from the web on iOS and Android devices.

 We recommend the DYMO LabelWriter series printers.
 Within that family, the following printers are the most common:

-- DYMO LabelWriter Wireless: connected to your computer via WiFi or USB and supports a single spool of labels.
+- DYMO LabelWriter 550: connected directly to your computer via USB and supports a single spool of labels.

 For simple, one-at-a-time scanning of barcodes, you can use our free mobile apps as a handheld scanner.
 This works great for marking bottles as consumed as you drink them.
 If you expect to perform lots of bulk scanning, and want to easily relocate bottles using the scanner or reconcile your inventory, a separate handheld scanner that connects to your Windows or Mac computer will be best.
 While scanners can connect to iOS and Android devices, they are optimized for use with CellarTracker's full website on a Windows or Mac computer.